Principle Approach Homeschool Senior Thesis

-- Mastery of Christian scholarship is proven with the use of the 4-R’s: Research, Reason, Relate, and Record.
+- Mastery of Christian scholarship is proven with the use of what I refer to as the 5R’s: Research, Reason, Relate, Record, and Respond.

-- Produce a polished presentation and prove oneself to be equipped to give a defense that will remain with him/her for a lifetime.
+- Produce a refined presentation and prove oneself to be equipped to give a defense that will remain with him/her throughout their lives.

-You may read one of our daughter’s Biblical-Principle Approach college papers here.
-Although it’s not her Senior Thesis, it demonstrates Biblical reasoning just the same.
+You may read one of our oldest daughter’s Biblical-Principle Approach college papers here.
+Although it’s not her homeschool senior thesis, it demonstrates Biblical reasoning just the same.